Tangling schedules eases hardware connectivity requirements for quantum error correction: An architecture for fault-tolerant quantum computation with the unrotated planar code

 We consider the effective distance, which depends on our schedule choice.
 If we choose the schedules in one of the usual ways for regular stabilisers of the same type, namely spreading errors from auxiliary qubits to data qubits in diagonal directions, then the effective distance of a general merge-stage patch is $d-1$ in the worst-case scenario.
 Indeed, we only need to be careful along a diagonal array of elongated rectangles and twist defects, and in between two neighbouring such diagonal arrays.
 Note that the elongated stabilisers in such a diagonal array spread the errors from their auxiliary qubits in the north-west to the south-east direction.
 Therefore, along any diagonal array we need at least $l/2$ failures to have a logical error string, where $l$ is the number of qubits along the long side of the array.
 However, this length is always at least $l=2(d-1)$ in our case.

-As for the case in between two neighbouring diagonal arrays of elongated rectangles and twist defects, we have two cases depending on the scheduling of regular stabilisers there.
+As for the case in between two neighbouring diagonal arrays of elongated rectangles and twist defects, let us draw a yellow square that contains $(d-1)\times (d-1)$ data qubits, as shown in \Cref{fig:unrotated_general_lattice_surgery}.
+This area is depicted in \Cref{subfig:yellow_area} for clarity.
+We have two cases depending on the scheduling of regular stabilisers.
 First, assume that regular stabilisers of the relevant type spread errors from the auxiliary qubits in the north-west to the south-east direction (i.e. the same as the elongated rectangles).
-We observe that we can fit a $(d-1)\times (d-1)$ size square (e.g. the yellow square in \Cref{fig:unrotated_general_lattice_surgery}) in between so that a logical failure string connecting one boundary of the patch to the other has to pass through this square connecting its top vertex to its bottom vertex.
-This means that we need at least $d-1$ fault locations to have a logical failure.
-Second, suppose that regular stabilisers of the relevant type spread errors in the perpendicular south-west to north-east direction in that area.
-Then, in order to have a logical failure leading through the same $(d-1)\times (d-1)$ yellow square, we may have some north-west to south-east directed weight-two Pauli errors; however, note that these are detected by the elongated stabilisers next to them.
-This means that, even if we have $(d-1)/2$ of these, we still need to connect the neighbouring diagonal arrays of elongated rectangles and twist defects, and thus we need an additional $(d-1)/2$ fault locations coming from regular stabiliser syndrome extraction circuits.
-Therefore, the effective distance is indeed at least $d-1$.
+We observe that a logical failure string connecting one boundary of the patch to the other has to pass through this yellow square connecting its top vertex to its bottom vertex, which are indicated as boundary vertices $A$ and $B$ in \Cref{fig:eff-distance-with-graph}.
+More precisely, we can compose the graph \Cref{subfig:yellow_area_eff_dist_graph_1}, where edges correspond to single fault locations and the vertices of each edge to stabilisers whose outcome is flipped due to that fault.
+The horizontal and vertical edges correspond to single data qubit $Z$ errors, while the north-west to the south-east diagonal edges correspond to auxiliary qubit errors that spread into weight-$2$ data qubit errors.
+A logical error corresponds to a path in this graph connecting $A$ to $B$.
+It is clear that such a path has length at least $d-1$, which implies that we need at least $d-1$ fault locations to have a logical failure.
+Second, suppose that regular stabilisers of the relevant type spread errors in the perpendicular south-west to north-east direction in the yellow area.
+Then, we can compose a similar graph as shown in \Cref{subfig:yellow_area_eff_dist_graph_2}.
+It is again straightforward to see that any path connecting $A$ and $B$ has length at least $d-1$ and therefore, the effective distance is at least $d-1$ in this case too.

 We have shown that, using tangled syndrome extraction, we can perform general twist-based lattice surgery on degree-four connectivity hardware without adding additional qubits, thereby relaxing the hardware requirement.
 We are not aware of any previous lattice surgery protocol in the literature that provides a method for doing this without adding significant qubit-overhead.
-For instance, the protocol of \cite[Fig. 4]{ChamCamtwistbased} halves the distance, as one fault location on an elongated stabiliser's auxiliary qubit can lead to a weight-$2$ data qubit error that aligns with a logical string.
+For instance, the protocol of \cite[Fig. 4]{ChamCamtwistbased} uses degree 6 connectivity (and may require degree 8 in some situations).

 However, our scheme does incur a time overhead relative to a higher connectivity scheme, as discussed in \Cref{subsec:stability}.
 This means that there is some increased time-cost to achieve the same logical fidelity; however this decreases as the patch size increases, and as the physical error rate decreases.